benhatsor/filmstrip/README.md

 - Custom images

 Just make a pull request if you feel like adding something from the list, or something else entirely :)
-Please create a GitHub issue if there is something wrong or needs to be improved.
+Please create a GitHub issue if something is wrong or needs to be improved.

 ## License